Dr. Otto and the Riddle of the Gloom Beam: Cast

+Production

+Coke Sams recalled "some contrary impulses" in the decision to focus their first movie on a character other than their breakout star, Ernest.
+He recalled the film as a learning experience and one that played into their favor when The Walt Disney Company expressed interest in an Ernest film series.

+The film was originally conceived as the first in a series of films.
+A sequel, Song of the Tarantula Women, was in development before, as Sams recalled, "Disney intervened."

 Release

 The film was released in limited theaters on July 19, 1985.

 Home media

 The film was originally distributed on VHS in 1986 by KnoWhutImean Home Video.
 It was re-released on VHS in 1992 by GoodTimes Home Video.
 It was digitally remastered and released on DVD by Echo Bridge Home Entertainment in 2007, and was later included in the Best of Ernest DVD boxset released by Image Entertainment in 2012.